A Collage Of Photos Of A Landscape With Trees And A Camera

 A Beach With Trees And Buildings

-We’ve been running our Space Camps for three years now, at COMO Maalifushi in the Maldives, COMO Point Yamu in Phuket, COMO Uma Canggu in Bali, and even a single-day pop-up in Singapore.
+We’ve been running our Island Astronauts Camps for three years now, at COMO Maalifushi in the Maldives, COMO Point Yamu in Phuket, COMO Uma Canggu in Bali, and even a single-day pop-up in Singapore.
 This is the first at COMO Parrot Cay, and it has been exciting so far.
 The Turks and Caicos is also home to some pretty special space history: after becoming the first human to orbit the Earth in 1962, NASA astronaut John Glenn landed in his capsule spaceship off the coast of Grand Turk.

 There’s also something about our island destinations that makes Play by COMO even more special, in the space and freedom that we have to move safely around.
 COMO Parrot Cay is no different.
 White-sand beaches, pristine waters, and last time I visited, several shooting stars spotted soaring across the night sky in just a few minutes’ stargazing.